junxit/us-congress-bills-111/metadata.md

 - 2010-09-27 — Senate amendment agreed to: Amendment SA 4663 agreed to in Senate by Unanimous Consent.
 - 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4663 proposed by Senator Casey for Senator Akaka.(consideration: CR S7556; text: CR S7556)
 - 2010-09-27 — Senate amendment submitted
+- 2010-09-28 — Message on Senate action sent to the House.
+- 2010-09-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-09-29 — Cleared for White House.
+- 2010-09-29 — Considered as unfinished business. (consideration: CR H7371-7372)
+- 2010-09-29 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendments to H.R.
+946.
+- 2010-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-29 — Mr. Clay moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H7314-7316)
+- 2010-09-29 — On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 341 - 82 (Roll no. 562). (text as House agreed to Senate amendments: CR H7314)
+- 2010-09-29 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 341 - 82 (Roll no. 562).(text as House agreed to Senate amendments: CR H7314)
+- 2010-10-01 — Presented to President.
+- 2010-10-01 — Presented to President.
+- 2010-10-13 — Became Public Law No: 111-274.
+- 2010-10-13 — Became Public Law No: 111-274.
+- 2010-10-13 — Signed by President.
+- 2010-10-13 — Signed by President.